AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 }
 ```

-When a user enters incorrect input data and inline validation fails, or when the dialog box needs to render an error or a confirmation message when the form is submitted, a message is displayed in the top of the dialog box body.
+When a user enters incorrect input data and inline validation fails, or when the dialog box must render an error or a confirmation message when the form is submitted, a message is displayed in the top of the dialog box body.
 It is controlled with the following CSS class selector:

 ```
 .s7videoviewer .s7emaildialog .s7dialogerrormessage